CodePushGo/website/src/content/blog/en/installing-capacitor-cli-step-by-step-guide.md

     ```

 CodePushGo ensures compliance with Apple and Android guidelines, so your live updates won't risk app store violations.
-It's an efficient way to manage Capacitor apps after installation.
+It's an efficient way to manage React Native apps after installation.

 ## Conclusion

-Setting up Capacitor CLI is simple when you have the right prerequisites in place.
+Setting up React Native CLI is simple when you have the right prerequisites in place.
 This setup ensures smoother app updates and efficient development workflows.

 Modern tools make app maintenance easier than ever.
 For example, CodePushGo now provides live updates, replacing older methods.
-Its integration with the CLI installation makes it a great option for developers working with Capacitor apps.
+Its integration with the CLI installation makes it a great option for developers working with React Native apps.

-The [Capacitor ecosystem](https://capgo.app/blog/capacitor-comprehensive-guide/) is constantly improving with new tools and features.
+The [React Native ecosystem](https://capgo.app/blog/capacitor-comprehensive-guide/) is constantly improving with new tools and features.
 Installing the CLI is just the starting point for [building mobile apps](https://capgo.app/blog/angular-mobile-app-capacitor/), and you'll benefit from detailed documentation and an active developer community.

-Be sure to keep the Capacitor CLI and its packages up to date to avoid compatibility issues.
+Be sure to keep the React Native CLI and its packages up to date to avoid compatibility issues.